-Prior to the character selection by players it is necessary for the referee to roll three six-sided dice in order to rate each as to various abilities, and thus aid them in selecting a role.
-Catagories of ability are: Strength, Intelligence, Wisdom, Constitution, Dexterity, and Charisma.
+Prior to the character selection by players it is necessary to roll three six-sided dice in order to rate each as to various abilities, and thus aid in selecting a role.
+Categories of ability are: Strength, Intelligence, Wisdom, Constitution, Dexterity, and Charisma.
 Each player notes his appropriate scores, obtains a similar roll of three dice to determine the number of Gold Pieces (Dice score x 10) he starts with, and then opts for a role.
-A sample of the record of a character appears like this: